 At a glance

-In Nigeria, electricity access rate was 40% in 2015 (according to the NREEEP 2015) out of which 72% is in urban areas and 28% in rural areas, while access to non-solid fuels reached one quarter of the population.
+In Nigeria, electricity access rate was nearly 60% in 2015 (according to the World Bank), with 86% of urban areas and 41% of rural areas with access, while access to non-solid fuels reached only 4%.

 The country is an ECOWAS member and, with the rest of the region, adopted a concerted approach to the implementation of the SEforALL Country Action, with the development of the Action Agenda alongside the Renewable Energy and Energy Efficiency Action Plans, and their formal adoption.
 In this process, the country set the following targets: to increase electricity access to 75% (urban= 90%, and rural= 60%) by 2020 and to 90% by 2030.
 The installed electricity generation capacity is expected to increase from 7500 MW in 2015 to 115,000 MW by 2030 and energy efficiency will increase by at least 20% by 2020 and 50% by 2030.